Master of Science in Nursing in Adult Gerontology Primary Care Nurse Practitioner

 Overview

-The Adult Gerontology Nurse Practitioner provide direct patient care in various settings, focusing on promoting health and well-being, diagnosing and treating common conditions in adolescents, adults, and older adults.
-The specialty prepares graduates for advanced practice nursing in diverse clinical settings, meeting nurse practitioner curriculum guidelines.
+The online MS in Nursing Adult Gerontology Nurse Practitioner track prepares nurses to provide direct patient care in various settings, focusing on promoting health and well-being, diagnosing and treating common conditions in adolescents, adults, and older adults.
+This specialty is part of Ohio State’s online MS in Nursing program ranked #1 in the country by U.S. News & World Report.

-The NCNP curriculum, which is approved by the National Organization of Nurse Practitioner Faculties, integrates evidence-based coursework, diagnostic reasoning, and interprofessional collaboration.
+The robust curriculum, approved by the National Organization of Nurse Practitioner Faculties, integrates evidence-based coursework, diagnostic reasoning, and interprofessional collaboration.
 It includes three clinical practicum experiences (Clinical Practicum I–III) conducted near each student’s home.
 During these practicums, students work under experienced preceptors to develop the skills necessary for diagnosing, managing, and evaluating both acute and chronic conditions, as well as promoting wellness and disease prevention.

 Graduates of the program are eligible for certification through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).
 The program faculty, led by track director Dr. Courtney Shihabuddin, guide students in mastering advanced practice strategies and preparing for impactful careers in various settings such as primary care clinics, home health, hospitals, businesses, and governmental agencies, while also contributing to education, research, and healthcare policy.